loda-lang/loda-cpp/README.md

 #### mine

-To mine programs for OEIS integer sequences, use `loda mine`.
-It generates programs in a loop and tries to match them to sequences.
+To mine programs for OEIS integer sequences, use the `loda mine` command.
+It generates programs in a loop and tries to match them to integer sequences.
 If a match was found, an alert is printed and the program is automatically saved to the local programs folder.
-If you are running in client mode, the programs are also submitted to acentral server and incorporated into the global [loda-programs](https://github.com/loda-lang/loda-programs) repository.
-The miner configurations are defined in [miners.json](miners.default.json).
-Depending on the configuration, programs overwritten if they are faster.
-This refers to the number of execution steps needed to calculate the sequence.
+If you are running in client mode, the programs are also submitted to a central API server and integrated into the global [loda-programs](https://github.com/loda-lang/loda-programs) repository.

-The `loda` tool is single-threaded and therefore uses one CPU during mining.
-It supports multiple process instances for parallel mining.
-You can use the [mine_parallel.sh](mine_parallel.sh) script for this.
-It automatically determines the number of processes to be used for parallel mining.
+By default, every miner uses one CPU.
+If you want to use more CPUs, you can run `loda mine -p` which will spawn multiple miner instances, each running as a separate process.
+You can configure the number of miner instances by running `loda setup`.

+There are multiple miner profiles defined in [miners.json](miners.default.json).
+You can choose a miner profile using the `-i` option, for example `loda mine -i mutate`.

 #### check